UK regulator confirms Disney must offer at least 14 pounds per share for Sky

-LONDON (Reuters) - Britain’s takeover regulator said on Friday that a review had confirmed its ruling that Walt Disney (DIS.N) might have to offer at least 14 pounds a share to buy UK pay-television group Sky (SKYB.L).
+LONDON (Reuters) - Britain’s takeover regulator said on Friday that a review had confirmed its ruling that Walt Disney might have to offer at least 14 pounds a share to buy UK pay-television group Sky.

-Disney would only be forced to make such an offer if it completes a deal to buy Twenty-First Century Fox’s (FOXA.O) TV and film assets, which include a 39 percent stake in Sky, before either Fox or rival suitor Comcast (CMCSA.O) have managed to take control of the British broadcaster.
+Disney would only be forced to make such an offer if it completes a deal to buy Twenty-First Century Fox’s TV and film assets, which include a 39 percent stake in Sky, before either Fox or rival suitor Comcast have managed to take control of the British broadcaster.

 The Takeover Panel set the level of a possible mandatory Disney offer for Sky at 14 pounds a share on July 13.
 But its hearings committee subsequently examined the decision on July 27 after the regulator said that “various interested parties affected by the ruling” had asked for a review.